English Classes

 for asylum seekers and refugees in Birmingham

-Informal English classes at St Chad's Sanctuary
+Informal English sessions at St Chad's Sanctuary

-Fun with English!
+Fun with English

 Have fun, make new friends and learn English.
 All levels welcome.

-Conversation Café
+Conversation Cafe

-Formal English classes at St Chad's Sanctuary
+Other activities at St Chad's Sanctuary

 English classes at college